 • Swaps: If you aren’t gluten-free, feel free to use regular, low-sodium soy sauce.

-• Storage: Store leftover senbei in an airtight container or zip-top bag at room temperature.
+Store leftover senbei in an airtight container or zip-top bag at room temperature.
+This savory snack will last for a few weeks if stored properly.

 Recipe FAQs

 Yes!
-Using my easy swaps, these homemade Japanese rice crackers are totally gluten-free!
+Using my easy swaps, these delicious Japanese snacks are totally gluten-free!

 What does senbei taste like?

 These soft white crackers (senbei) have a savory, light soy sauce flavor with a hint of sweetness.
-Their salty taste is offset by the subtle sweetness.
-This plus their crispy texture makes them the perfect snack!
+The crackers taste salty but are offset by a subtle sweetness.
+This, plus their crispy texture, makes them a tasty snack!
+You’ll love the crunch!

 Are all Japanese rice crackers senbei?

 No!
-Many types of rice crackers and Japanese snacks are similar to these and come in various shapes, sizes, and different flavours.
-Japanese senbei is popular, but there are many other traditional crackers to choose from.
+This is just one type of Japanese rice cracker.
+Many traditional Japanese snacks are similar to these and come in various shapes, sizes, and flavors.
+Japanese senbei is a popular, famous snack, but there are many other traditional crackers to choose from.

 Try These Tasty Snacks